United States Navy Memories Part Three: Temporary Additional Duty to Japan in 1969

 Temporary Additional Duty to Japan: Aug.
 69 - Jan.
 70

 In U.S. Navy Memories Part Three, I recall my temporary additional duty (TAD) to Japan in 1969.
-What began as a promised and expected 90 day TAD to the island of Kyushu, Japan, turned into a five month stay which I thought would never end.
-In this hub, I remember my work, living, and off-duty experiences.
+What began as a promised and expected 90-day TAD to the island of Kyushu, Japan, turned into a five-month stay that I thought would never end.
+In this article, I remember my work, living, and off-duty experiences.

 Hakata Army Base in Japan